madsmtm/winit/README.md

 #### MacOS

-To ensure compatibility with older MacOS systems, tao links to CGDisplayCreateUUIDFromDisplayID through the CoreGraphics framework.
+To ensure compatibility with older MacOS systems, winit links to CGDisplayCreateUUIDFromDisplayID through the CoreGraphics framework.
 However, under certain setups this function is only available to be linked through the newer ColorSync framework.
-So, tao provides the `TAO_LINK_COLORSYNC` environment variable which can be set to `1` or `true` while compiling to enable linking via ColorSync.
+So, winit provides the `WINIT_LINK_COLORSYNC` environment variable which can be set to `1` or `true` while compiling to enable linking via ColorSync.

 ### Acknowledgement